RNGDelak/ord-generalized/README.md

 # Final words

-I've built everything i wanted, dreamed and hoped.
+I've built everything i wanted, dreamed and hope.
 See you!